 I loooove using plate clings from Create UR Plate.
 You just purchase their glass or plastic plates (I like glass), and then choose a cling design.
 You also can upload your own design, which is what I did.
 The clings are removeable and reusable.

-I painted a gold touch on some bamboo forks and topped gold straws with black horse heads cut from my Silhouette Cameo.
+I painted a touch of gold on some bamboo forks and then topped gold straws with black horse heads cut from my Silhouette Cameo.

 Soda is always a special treat in our family.
 I wrapped our sodas in gold glitter Duck Tape and then topped them with more of the circle stickers.